Landoidd/Personal-Website/README.md

 # Personal Website

 Welcome to my personal website!
-This will eventually showcase my work experience, technical skills, projects and contact info.
+This showcases my work experience, technical skills, projects and contact info.

 ## Content

-- **Home**: Introduction to who I am
+- **Home**: Introduction page with links
 - **Technical Skills**: List frameworks and languages I have experience with.
 - **Work Experience**: List past companies I have worked for.
 - **Projects**: List past and current projects I am working on.
-- **Contact**: Leave links for socials.
+- **Contact**: Links for socials to connect with me

 ## Technologies Being Used